git00-ankit/Automation-for-checking-Attendacne-in-Kiit_Sap-Portal/README.md

 Unzip the file run and chromedriver.exe

+5) include the ChromeDriver location in your PATH environment variable

-4) Run attendance.py using any IDE after providing your Roll No. and Password.
+6) Run attendance.py using any IDE after providing your Roll No. and Password.